Moushumi9medhi/Depth-Completion/README.md

 ##
 🚨 This repository hosts the source code for unguided single-depth map completion of indoor scenes—a lightweight design for restoring noisy depth maps in a realistic manner using a generative adversarial network (GAN).
 ## 📖 Abstract
-Single depth map completion in the absence of any guidance from color images is a challenging, ill-posed problem in computer vision.
-Most of the conventional depth map completion approaches rely on information extracted from the corresponding color image and require heavy computations and optimization-based postprocessing functions, which cannot yield results in real time.
-Successful application of generative adversarial networks has led to significant progress in several computer vision problems including, color image inpainting.
-However, contrasting local and non-local features of depth maps compared to color images prevents the direct application of deep learning models designed for color image inpainting to depth map completion.
-In this work we propose to use deep adversarial learning to derive plausible estimates of missing depth information in a single degraded observation without any guidance from the corresponding RGB frame and any postprocessing.
+Depth map completion without guidance from color images is a challenging, ill-posed problem.
+Conventional methods rely on computationally intensive optimization processes.
+This work proposes a deep adversarial learning approach to estimate missing depth information directly from a single degraded observation, without requiring RGB guidance or postprocessing.

 ### Key Features